 It’s easy to believe that women have felt patronised in these environments.
-Why, it was only last year that we finally saw Saudi Arabia lift the ban on female drivers.
+Why, it was only recently that we finally saw Saudi Arabia lift the ban on female drivers.

 When it comes to buying a car, confidence plays a big role, and the only way to become confident in anything is to know a lot about it.
 So, in order to help women achieve Charlize Theron and Michelle Rodriguez levels of expertise, we put together a couple of tips to keep in mind when buying, driving and maintaining your car.

 Bear in mind that most people just don’t know what to look for when buying a car – men and women.
 The unfortunate truth of the matter in this regard is that women are generally seen as easy targets and will face many more challenges.

 Women don’t necessarily need to buy their own car parts and do all their own services in order to know all about cars – but it does help.
 This is something that many people have learnt over time – there are mechanics out there who can smell inexperience a mile away, and they’ll take full advantage of it.